 If you’ve purchased a planter from the store, then they’re likely to have a tag listing the dimensions of the container.
 However, if you’ve chosen to build your own raised beds, you’ll need to take the measurements yourself.

-Determine the length, width, and depth in inches of the box and then multiply those values to get the volume in cubic inches.
+Determine the width of the area as well as the length and depth in inches of the box and then multiply those values to get the volume in cubic inches.

 You might also like: Garden Soil: How To Build It Right

 For example, pull out your tape measure for this because in math class we remember that length times width gives us the area, but we’ll need the volume for this: if a planter box measures 20 inches long by 12 inches wide by 6 inches deep, it has a volume of 1,440 cubic inches.

 Since most bagged potting soils are sold in cubic feet, you’ll need to know the box’s volume in cubic feet.
 You might even need to know the cubic yards of mulch if you have large garden areas.
 Don’t worry we’ll help you find out the number of bags of mulch and soil you’ll need for any project.
 Just keep reading.